Scaling API Management

 Understanding Transformation feature in API Management

 APIs help in communication between two systems or applications.
-As digital ecosystems scale, API management platforms play a key role in controlling how APIs behave, especially under dynamic client and backend requirements.
 An API management system sits between the client and backend service, acting as a control layer that handles requests, enforces policies, and ensures secure and reliable interactions.

 One of the critical capabilities in managing APIs is Transformation.
 This feature allows platform users to manipulate the data flowing through APIs, ensuring compatibility, security, and clarity between systems without changing the underlying service.